erland-beam/erland/README.md

 ### Docker

 Erland is already published on [GitHub Packages](https://github.com/erland-beam/erland/pkgs/container/erland).
 You can pull the latest stable release like this:

+> Currently, container supports Erlang (26), Elixir (1.14) and Gleam (0.29)

 ```bash
 docker pull ghcr.io/erland-beam/erland:main